Rick Hulefeld, Founder and Chief Executive Officer

 Elizabeth Fricke,MPA, Senior Director of Marketing & Talent Management

-Elizabeth Fricke is the Director of Marketing and Public Relations at Children, Inc. She oversees the marketing efforts of all Children, Inc. programs and manages all public relations efforts for the organization including major events.
+Elizabeth handles the marketing efforts of all Children, Inc. programs and manages all public relations efforts for the organization including major events.
+In addition, she oversees the Human Resource Department and is responsible for all talent acquisition and staff engagement efforts for the agency.
 Elizabeth holds a Bachelors of Art in Political Science and an Associate of Art in History from Thomas More College, in 2013 she completed a Masters of Public Administration from Northern Kentucky University.
 Prior to coming to our organization, Elizabeth worked in the Critical Thinking Center at Thomas More College and the Business Development Office at the City of Covington.
-If you have any media inquiries please contact Elizabeth at firstname.lastname@example.org.
+If you have any media inquiries please contact Elizabeth at email@example.com.

 Heather Gerker, M.Ed, Senior Director of Programs